What is Occupancy Classification?

 Knowing a project’s Occupancy Classification is a vital step toward determining if an architect or professional engineer is required.
-If you know a structure’s classification, use the chart in E&A Regulation Act to determine if a project is exempt or not, based on square footage.
+If you know a structure’s classification, use the chart in Rule 10.3 to determine if a project is exempt or not, based on square footage.

 If a structure contains more than one Occupancy Classification, use the most restrictive occupancy for determining if a licensee must be involved.

 How do you calculate the square footage of a structure?

 The square footage is defined using the "building area" definition in the state building code.

 On a single-family through four-family dwelling, this includes all enclosed, potentially-habitable space on any level, up to a maximum of three levels.